What is Counselling?

 Initially, the therapist will explain the boundaries, for both parties to adhere to, during therapy.
 This is paramount for a successful counselling outcome.
 Ethical framework and guidelines help protect both parties, as these are required by the BACP and ACC .

 During the therapy, a relationship of trust develops between counsellor and client, within a confidential and safe environment.
 The counsellor may raise self-awareness to help the client come to terms with their current and past experiences (e.g. abuse, anger, stress, depression, etc.), connecting any underlying issues, with the present.
 The therapist helps the client to identify feelings, thoughts and senses, associated with their problems.
 This helps them to deal with implicit and/or explicit points of reference in therapy.
-The counsellors will help the client understand how past experiences may be affecting his/her life today, and their relationships.
+The counsellors will help the client understand how past experiences may be affecting his/her life today, and their relationships with others.

 Counselling is Not: